Blacklisted Myanmar tycoon seeks salvation in Singapore

 Teams of Singaporean regulators and lawyers are scouring through his books at his headquarters in a converted hospital in the commercial capital Yangon, he said.
 But the deal is no sure bet.

 Still, investors appear optimistic.
-Aussino’s stock has risen almost 268 percent this year, outperforming a 16 percent gain of Singapore’s benchmark Straits Times Index .FTSTI.
+Aussino’s stock has risen almost 268 percent this year, outperforming a 16 percent gain of Singapore’s benchmark Straits Times Index.

 In Zaw Zaw’s office, a glossy 75-page book detailing his company’s charitable donations sits on a desk next to the door.
 He hopes his company can, at some point, issue stock directly to investors in Myanmar, but a local stock exchange is not expected until 2015.